News

 1. Environment Modeling

-The system begins by creating a digital map of the entire workspace.
-It logs runway rails, overhead structures, fixed obstacles, and defined crane zones.
-This map uses coordinates that match the physical layout.
-As conditions change—such as temporary barriers or maintenance platforms—the model updates in real time.
+The system starts by creating a detailed digital map of your entire worksite.
+It records runway rails, overhead structures, fixed obstacles, and clearly defined crane zones using coordinates that match the physical layout.
+When temporary changes occur, such as maintenance platforms or equipment being moved, the map updates instantly.

 2. Position Tracking